pomubry/circle-animation/README.md

 # Circle Animation

-The frontend for **circle animation** made mostly with React and Sass.
+The frontend for **circle animation** made mostly with Vue and Sass.

 Give the application a try [here](https://pomubry.github.io/circle-animation)